liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

     A \approx M - \gamma J, \qquad J = \frac{\partial f_I}{\partial y}.

 There are six ARKode linear solvers currently available for this
-task: ARKDENSE, ARKBAND, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, and ARKPCG.
+task: ARKDENSE, ARKBAND, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG.

 The first two linear solvers are direct and derive their names from the type of approximation used for the Jacobian :math:`J`;